codio/site/source/docs/boxes/box-parts.html.md

 - **apache2_mod_wsgi** (3.4) Apache 2 WSGI module: an Apache module that provides a WSGI compliant interface for hosting Python based web applications within Apache.
 - **apr** (1.5.0) Apache Portable Runtime: Software libraries that provide a predictable and consistent interface to underlying platform-specific implementations
 - **apr_util** (1.5.3) Apache Portable Runtime Utilities: Utilities that provide a predictable and consistent interface to underlying platform-specific implementations
+- **aspcud** (1.9.0) Aspcud: an experimental solver for package dependencies.
+A package universe and a request to install, remove or  upgrade packages have to be encoded in the CUDF format.
 - **beanstalkd** (1.9) Beanstalk: A simple, fast work queue.
 - **berkeley_db** (6.0.30) Berkeley DB: a software library that provides a high-performance embedded database for key/value data.
+- **bison** (3.0.2) Bison: a general-purpose parser generator that converts an annotated context-free grammar into a deterministic LR or generalized LR (GLR) parser employing LALR(1) parser tables.
+- **boost** (1.55.0) Boost: a free peer-reviewed portable C++ source libraries.
 - **cabal** (1.18.0.2) Cabal: A system for building and packaging Haskell libraries and programs
 - **cloudfoundry** (v6.0.1) Cloud Foundry: An open CLI for managing cloud services
 - **cmake** (2.8.11.2) CMake: A cross-platform, open-source build system